Ecosystems as Climate Change Adaptation and Mitigation Solutions

 Chapter 4, Advancing the science while moving to action, research priorities to advance the science, communication to diverse audiences, interdisciplinary networks, translation of science to action, and concluding thoughts.

 The summary concludes that climate change is here.
-Either societies or ecosystems will engage in a warmer world or take actions to limit warming.
+Either societies or ecosystems will accept a warmer world or take action to limit warming.

 Ecosystems play a significant role and could act as a ‘buffer’ to major changes through the health and diverse species it hosts.

-The value of ecosystems should be communicated to all levels of society, and nature-based solutions can be essential mitigation and climate adaptation strategy.
-It can achieve the most significant impact when implemented hand-in-hand with actions to reduce greenhouse gas emissions.
+Ecosystems’ value should be communicated to all levels of society, and nature-based solutions can be essential mitigation and climate adaptation strategies.
+They can achieve the most significant impact when implemented hand-in-hand with actions to reduce greenhouse gas emissions.

-Benefits from sound and balance ecosystems can also be attained when it is managed for multiple services and transcend institutional, geographic, or habitat-based boundaries.
+Benefits from sound and balanced ecosystems can also be attained when they are managed for multiple services and transcend institutional, geographic, or habitat-based boundaries.

 You can read the full document by clicking on the image below: